St Nathaniel's Academy

 We help parents complete DLA forms (with a charge of £10).
 We also support health appointments and referrals with translation in various languages (with a charge of £35).
 For either of these, contact the School Office.

 Early Help is available for families experiencing difficulties (financial, health, relationships, children).
-Contact Tracey Latham via the School Office, phone: 01782 234950 or email: email@example.com
+Contact Tracey Robinson via the School Office, phone: 01782 528261 or email: firstname.lastname@example.org

 - SENDIASS - SEND Information, Advice & Support Service